 In addition, the route Albaicín – Sacromonte, a very busy area with narrow and winding streets.
 Other neighbourhoods that are difficult to park due to their lack of security are those around La Chana.
-We also find restrictions in the central area of the Gran Vía de Colón and the Calle Reyes Católicos.
-Where the continuous vigilance of the area does not allow us to park for a long period of time.
+We also find restrictions in the central area of the Gran Vía de Colón and the Calle Reyes Católicos, where the continuous vigilance of the area does not allow us to park for a long period of time.

 The best alternative for parking in Granada, although it is possible to park for free, is the car park.
 If you visit Granada by car you will save time if you have already planned where to park your vehicle from a car park.
 There are a total of 33 privately owned and public car parks in the capital, although many of them do not have spaces available because they are reserved only for residents.
-We recommend you to take a Free Tour in Granada with our best tourist guides.
+We recommend you to take a Free Tour with our best tour guides.

-On one hand, the cheapest one we have found is the one located in María Moliner Street, called Méndez Núñez.
+The cheapest one we have found is the one located in María Moliner Street, called Méndez Núñez.
 It offers up to 405 parking spaces at a cost of 0.018 euros per minute, 1.099 euros per hour.
 On the other hand, the most expensive ones are El Triunfo in Constitución Avenue, and Puerta Real in Darro Sidewalk, both with a cost of 0.04 euros per minute, 2.438 euros per hour.